-The Dashboards feature is available in both the Community Edition and the Enterprise Edition.
-However, some components can only be implemented in the Enterprise Edition.
+The Dashboards feature is available in both Countly Lite and Countly Enterprise.
+However, some components can only be implemented in Countly Enterprise.

 At Countly, we know that data is the most important basis for actions to be taken and should not be displayed randomly.
 Each organization's requirements are different and so are its key metrics and performance indicators.
 To help with this, the Dashboards feature allows you to create widgets that display the most crucial pieces of information you need to track in fully-customizable dashboards, sharable with the team members of your choice.

 The Dashboard feature pulls and consolidates, in one place, information generated through other Countly features that need to be individually deployed in your applications and enabled on Countly.
-Note that some of such features are available in both Countly Community and Enterprise editions, while some are only available in Enterprise Edition.
+Note that some of such features are available in both Countly Lite and Countly Enterprise, while some are only available in Countly Enterprise.

-The table below indicates if a feature appearing in Dashboards must be individually enabled, if one or more of the feature's components are only available in Enterprise Edition, and where can you find more information.
+The table below indicates if a feature appearing in Dashboards must be individually enabled, if one or more of the feature's components are only available in Countly Enterprise, and where you can find more information.